wobsoriano/nuxt3-socket.io/README.md

 Just another [socket.io](https://socket.io/) module for Nuxt 3.

-It uses the `server` object inside the `event.node.req.socket` object instead of the server provided by the `listen` Nuxt hook.
+It uses the `server` object inside `req.socket` instead of the one provided by the `listen` Nuxt hook.

 ## Install